 Any successful new business has a detailed business and launch plan, ensuring every detail is covered.
 This approach needs to be applied to an expansion as well, taking into account all important market nuances and adapting your strategy accordingly across borders.
 Businesses who expand to new markets without doing their due diligence will most likely run into multiple problems that will hinder their growth.
 Here are my top tips to ensure success when expanding into new markets.

-Checklist for new market launch:
+Checklist for launching your affiliate programme into a new market launch:

 Any advertiser launching into a new market should carefully assess each of the following before deciding to launch;

 - Competition – Conduct a full competitor SWOT analysis for each market.
 What does the competition in the new market look like?
 What makes them successful in the market?
 Is it their local market too?